-Week 4 (6 Feb): Ethical Standpoints: Understanding and Applying (Christine)
+Week 4 (30 Jan): Ethical Standpoints: Understanding and Applying (Kay)

 This class will discuss the ethical considerations in working in diverse communities and contexts and the power positions of artists and curators.
+We will workshop a framework for artistic /curatorial proposition, that considers: Concept; Rationale: Process & Methodologies; Context.